 Web applications play a vital role in every modern organization.
-This becomes apparent when adversaries compromise these applications, damage business functionality and steal data.
+However, if your organization doesn't properly test and secure its web apps, adversaries can compromise these applications, damage business functionality, and steal data.
 Unfortunately, many organizations operate under the mistaken impression that a web application security scanner will reliably discover flaws in their systems.
-SEC542 helps students move beyond push-button penetration testing to professional web application penetration testing that finds flaws before the adversaries discover and abuse them.